 Painted metal sheet and coil are rollformed to make the panels, trim, and flashing materials, which means it needs to be slit to the correct size for the project.
 When there’s an exposed edge from a cut to the metal, it needs to be hemmed to avoid edge creep and excessive rusting that can be detrimental to a metal roof.
 Plus, a hemmed edge generally is more tidy and aesthetically pleasing.

-Beyond the ten we’ve listed above, there are other inadequate installation details and practices that you should look out for and avoid, including:
+Beyond the ten we’ve listed above, there are other inadequate metal roof installation details and practices that you should look out for and avoid, including:

 - Lapping sheet metal to look compressed.
 You should have a minimum 4-inch lap on your flashings (except valleys [12-inch lap]), and these laps must go in the same direction as the water flows and have sealant installed at the laps.